First Death Hits Myanmars Anti-coup Movement As Pressure Swells Against Generals - UrduPoint

 A rally on February 9 in Myanmar's capital Naypyidaw turned violent when police fired rubber bullets at demonstrators, though doctors at the hospital later told AFP that at least two people had been critically wounded by live rounds.

 Mya Thwate Thwate Khaing, who turned 20 last Thursday as she lay unconscious in a hospital bed, was shot in the head.
-A doctor confirmed her death Friday, adding that her body will be examined.
+A doctor confirmed her death Friday, adding that her body will be examined as it is a "case of injustice".

-"As this is a case of injustice, we will keep the (cause of death on) record... we will look for justice and move forward," said the doctor, declining to be named.
+The young protester, a grocery store worker, is the first official death from the anti-coup movement since hundreds of thousands started gathering across the country two weeks ago to protest Myanmar's return to military rule.

+She has since become a symbol of resistance for protesters, hoisting her photos high in demonstrations and even unfurling a massive banner of artwork from a bridge showing the moment she was shot.

+He also said a police officer had died in Mandalay after a confrontation with protesters Sunday.

-Overnight former colonial power Britain announced sanctions against three generals for "serious human rights violations" over their roles in the junta's security forces.
+- Sanctions from UK, Canada - Mya Thwate Thwate Khaing's death comes after an overnight announcement from Britain -- Myanmar's former colonial power -- and Canada that several generals would be sanctioned over their roles in the junta's security forces.

-Freezing their assets and imposing travel bans, the UK also said it was beginning a review to stop British businesses working with the military.
+Freezing the assets of three top generals, the UK also said it was beginning a review to stop British businesses working with the military.

 Canada sanctioned nine Myanmar military officials and accused the junta of engaging "in a systemic campaign of repressions through coercive legislative measures and use of force".